carmbell/DatabricksHoL/Modules/module02.md

   ![Add client description](../Images/Module02/secretdesc.png)

 7. A Client secret will be created, copy the **Value** of the secret.
+Be sure to save it somewhere you can easily get to, you won't be able to access it again.

   ![Copy value](../Images/Module02/copyvalue.png)